Menacer

 The Menacer is a light gun peripheral released by Sega in 1992 for its Sega Genesis and Sega CD video game consoles.
 It was created in response to Nintendo's Super Scope and as Sega's successor to the Master System Light Phaser.
 The gun is built from three detachable parts (pistol, shoulder stock, sights), and communicates with the television via an infrared sensor.
 The Menacer was announced at the May 1992 Consumer Electronics Show in Chicago and was released later that year.
 The gun was bundled with a pack-in six-game cartridge of mostly shooting gallery games.
-Sega also released a Menacer bundle with Terminator 2: The Arcade Game.
+Sega also released a Menacer bundle with T2: The Arcade Game.

 Sega producer Mac Senour was responsible for the Menacer project and designed the six-game pack.
 He originally proposed non-shooting minigames based on existing Sega licenses like Joe Montana, David Robinson, and ToeJam & Earl, but most of the prototypes were abandoned due to high cost in favor of more shooting-type games.
 Sega did not plan another first-party release for the Menacer apart from the included multicart.
 Compatible games were published through 1995.

 The Menacer is remembered as a critical and commercial flop.
 Critics found the six-game pack subpar and repetitive, and criticized the peripheral's lack of games.
 The ToeJam & Earl spinoff game was held in the highest regard, and reviewers recommended the Menacer-compatible Terminator 2 game.
 A direct-to-TV light gun that includes the six-game Menacer pack was released in 2005.